Board of Directors

 The Waterloo Cycling Club became a part of my life in 2013.
 Little did I know I’d love it so much that each year to follow would see me become more and more involved.
 Cyclocross is my primary discipline, although I also spend a great deal of time on the road and a little on the trails.

 In 2016 I was appointed co-manager for cyclocross with Kevin Gibson.
-Since then we’ve introduced a new CX practise “Columbia Lake Skills and Drills”, an outdoor CX Fall Social and the Cyclocross Worlds Watching Party.
-Finally, with the help and support of the WCC, we brought cyclocross racing to KW in 2018 with KWCX.
+Since then we’ve introduced a new CX practice “Columbia Lake Skills and Drills”, an outdoor CX Fall Social and the Cyclocross Worlds Watching Party.
+Finally, with the help and support of the WCC, we brought cyclocross racing to KW in 2018 with KWCX, grew it into an Ontario Cup and hosted Provincial Championships in 2022.

-Now in 2019 I’ll take on the role of liaison between the WCC and Faction Racing as well as Race Director with Faction Racing.
+In 2019 I took on the role of liaison between the WCC and Faction Racing as well as Race Director with Faction Racing.
 I’m always trying to encourage people to try cyclocross and racing in general.
 I’m also more than happy to answer questions on either subject, or find someone that can.

 Carla Wilson - Director